-For vaginal births, we recommend letting fatigue be your guide.
-For most women, this is usually 4 weeks+.
-In addition, your lochia (postpartum bleeding) should be finished and infant feeding established.
+For vaginal births, the Society of Obstetricians and Gynocologists of Canada recommends you let fatigue be your guide.
+At Fit 4 Two, we also feel that your lochia (postpartum bleeding) should be finished and infant feeding established.

 For casearean births, you should be at least 6 weeks postpartum, infant feeding should be established and you should have verbal medical clearance from your healthcare provider.

 We offer a variety of class types.
 We recommend reading the class descriptions before registering.

 What will my baby be doing during an INDOOR class?

 Some babies will be asleep, some will be content in their strollers, others will be stretching out on the mat and others might be in mom's arms/carrier.
 Our mantra is happy mom = happy baby.
 We aim to use equipment rather than baby for resistance whenever possible because you need to strengthen the muscles that you do not use all day and lengthen the muscles that you do use all day.
 However, if a baby needs to be physically incorporated, and there is a safe way to do that, we do that too.
 Other ways we interact with the babies is through songs, chants and entertaining exercise drills.
 Babies also love to look at the other moms and babes.

 What will my baby/tot be doing during an OUTDOOR class?